Shebeli Tower

-Shebeli Tower is a historical tower in Damavand, a city situated in the Tehran province of Iran.
+Shebeli Tower (برج شیخ شبلی) is a historic tower in Damavand, a city situated in the Tehran province of Iran.

 Standing approximately 10 m tall, the structure is a roofed octagonal monument apparently dedicated to Abu Bakr al-Shibli, a Sufi mystic and governor of Damavand.
 A sirdāb (basement) also exists under the structure.

 The structure is a remnant of the Samanid era, dating it to the 12th century at the latest.
 Shebeli Tower is similar in design to extant structures in Bukhara.

 The structure recently underwent some preservations.